IvanVigor/Balanced_Graph_Partitioning/README.md

 "make" and the development header files for your version of Python.
 On Debian and Ubuntu Linux the "build-essential" and "python-dev" packages.

-The code run with these additional libraries:
+The code runs with these additional libraries:

 - numpy
 - networkx